Kolik25/Kolik25/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning: Coding, HTML, German
+- 🌱 I’m currently learning: Coding, JavaScript, German
+- 🔭 I’m currently working on more javascript projects
 - 😄 Pronouns: You can call me anything

 <!--